edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 ## Manifest:Roles

-The entry Roles defines roles which can be given to entities of Marblerun.
+Marblerun supports Role-based access control (RBAC).
+An RBAC Role contains rules that represent a set of permissions for the Marblerun entities `Users` and `Marbles`.
+Permissions are purely additive (there are no "deny" rules).
-Each role defines a `ResourceType` (one of `Packages` or `Secrets`), a list of `ResourceNames` of that type, and a list of `Actions` that role permitts on the listed resources. \
+Each role defines a `ResourceType` (one of `Packages` or `Secrets`), a list of `ResourceNames` of that type, and a list of `Actions` that role permits on the listed resources. \
 Valid `Actions` are:
 * For `"ResourceType": "Secrets"`: `ReadSecret` and `WriteSecret`, allowing reading and writing a secret respectively
 * For `"ResourceType": "Packages"`: `UpdateSecurityVersion`, allowing to update the `SecurityVersion` of a given package